refringe/EasyAmmunition/.github/README.md

 This is a mod for [Single Player Tarkov](https://www.sp-tarkov.com/).

 The core concept of this mod is to assign background colours to ammunition items based on their penetration values.
-This allows players to quickly identify the best ammunition for their weapon without having to open the ammunition's information panel.
-This mod is a streamlined server-side adaptation inspired by [Faupi - Munitions Expert](https://hub.sp-tarkov.com/files/file/554-faupi-munitions-expert/)​.
+This allows players to quickly identify the best ammunition without having a PHD in ammunition engineering.
+This mod is a streamlined server-side adaptation of [Faupi - Munitions Expert](https://hub.sp-tarkov.com/files/file/554-faupi-munitions-expert/)​.

 **Vanilla:**
 ![Before Mod](https://raw.githubusercontent.com/refringe/EasyAmmunition/master/images/Before.png)